 Teach Photography to Children: Ideas, Tips, Projects, Lessons, Skill Sets, and More

-Obviously a camera is a fairly costly purchase and not something to be taken lightly.
+A camera is a fairly costly purchase and not something to be taken lightly.
 You don't need to run out and spend a ton of money the first time your kid mentions the idea of photography.
 However, if he clearly has a passion, it's important that he has a solid piece of equipment.
-While cell phone cameras can be fun while out and about with friends, older kids should have high end point and shoots or entry level DSLRs to really improve their skills.
-Age will most likely be determining factor for your camera purchase.
+While cell phone cameras can be fun while out and about with friends, older kids should have a high-end point and shoots or entry-level DSLRs to really improve their skills.
+Age will most likely be the determining factor for your camera purchase.
 I've included some resources for choosing kid cameras for a variety of ages.

 It's also important to purchase a camera case.
 If your child is going to take a lot of pictures, he needs to be able to take the camera with him without worrying about damaging it.

 Holding and Steadying the Camera

 It is easy to get frustrated when many of your photos turn out blurry.
 While photo clarity is a concept that every photographer is constantly improving, there are some simple tips you can provide for your child that will make a huge difference.

 - Use the timer.
 Most standard point and shoot cameras have a timer.
 You can use a short setting (i.e., 2 seconds) when you don't need to allow time to get in a shot yourself.

 - Use a tripod as you can.
 There are some inexpensive tripods on the market that are perfect for indoor and some outdoor settings.

 - When a tripod will not be available, steady yourself against something.
 Leaning your elbows on a railing or balancing against a wall will still make a big improvement.